-At its Fiscal 2010 Annual Meeting of Shareholders held on February 24, 2011, the Company submitted to its shareholders two proposals regarding executive compensation.
-The first proposal to approve, in a non-binding vote, the compensation of the Company's named executive officers for fiscal year 2010 was approved by the shareholders, having received more than 98% of the shares voted at the Annual Meeting in favor of the proposal.
+At its fiscal 2016 Annual Meeting of Shareholders held on March 3, 2017, the Company submitted to its shareholders two proposals regarding executive compensation.
+The first proposal to approve, in a non-binding vote, the compensation of the Company's named executive officers was approved by the shareholders, having received more than 99% of the shares voted at the meeting in favor of the proposal.
 The second proposal was to determine, in a non-binding vote, whether a shareholder advisory vote to approve the compensation of the Company's executive officers should occur every one, two or three years.
-The shareholders overwhelmingly voted in favor of three years as the frequency in which the Company should have an advisory vote on executive compensation with more than 88% percent of the shares voted at the Annual Meeting being in favor of three years.
+The shareholders overwhelmingly voted in favor of three years as the frequency in which the Company should have an advisory vote on executive compensation with more than 99% of the shares voted at the meeting being in favor of three years.
 The Board of Directors considered the guidance provided by those advisory votes and set three years as the frequency in which it will have a non-binding vote on executive compensation.